cronus/SimpleDB/lab2.md

 *  Implement the `Insert` and `Delete` operators.
-Like all operators,  `Insert` and `Delete` implement `DbIterator`, accepting a stream of tuples to insert or delete and outputting a single tuple with an integer field that indicates the number of tuples inserted or deleted.
+Like all operators,  `Insert` and `Delete` implement `OpIterator`, accepting a stream of tuples to insert or delete and outputting a single tuple with an integer field that indicates the number of tuples inserted or deleted.
 These operators will need to call the appropriate methods in `BufferPool` that actually modify the